glods/gaz_consumption_france/README.md

 - `= 1.0` -> Station price equals national average
 - `> 1.0` -> More expensive than average (red)
 - `< 1.0` -> Cheaper than average (green)
+- In general, Gas is more expensive in Paris and its surroundings

 ---